 How do I organise professional supervision for myself or an employee?

-Some workplaces pay for an employee’s professional supervision (either as part of an EAP service or separately), but in other cases people pay for their own.
+Some workplaces pay for an employee’s professional supervision (either as part of an Employee Assistance Programme -EAP, or support an employee to seek their own supervision) but in other cases people pay for their own.
 If you have an EAP scheme at work, contact your Human Resources person to discuss the possibility of professional supervision.
-Alternatively, see your work supervisor or manager.
-Or, just ring us at 477-7120 directly to make an appointment.
+If there is no EAP service in your orgnanisation, see your work supervisor or manager.
+Or just ring us at 477-7120 directly to make an appointment.

 Who can get professional supervision?

 Anyone — in any type of work — can benefit from professional supervision.
 The only requirement is a wish to increase effectiveness at work.
 Here at Psychology Associates, we have wide-ranging experience in supervising GPs, business managers, nurses, Police, other psychologists, social workers, university staff, principals, teachers, childcare workers, mental health support workers, lawyers, and human resources specialists, just to name a few.
 Others likely to benefit from professional supervision include: team leaders, any physical and mental health practitioners, emergency service personnel (e.g., Fire Service, ambulance), those who interact frequently with the public, CEOs, HODs, politicians, public servants, etc. All our psychologists have their own professional supervision too!